 Backflow Assemblies are devices that are installed at the facility's water service connections and prevent non-potable substances from flowing back into the drinking water supply.

-To ensure that backflow assemblies are protecting public health, Title 17 of the California Code of Regulations Section 7605, and the Elk Grove Water District Article 8 of Ordinance 06.22.11.01: Backflow/Cross Connection Control, require the facility owner and / or operator to have their facility backflow assemblies tested when they are first installed and at least annually thereafter.
+To ensure that backflow assemblies are protecting public health, Title 17 of the California Code of Regulations Section 7605, and the Elk Grove Water District Ordinance 10.17.18.01: Backflow/Cross Connection Control, require the facility owner and / or operator to have their facility backflow assemblies tested when they are first installed and at least annually thereafter.
 Assemblies may require more frequent testing as determined by EGWD.